Doublevil/JmdictFurigana/README.md

 This project aims to build an open-source furigana resource to complement the [EDICT/Jmdict](http://www.edrdg.org/jmdict/j_jmdict.html) and [ENAMDICT/Jmnedict](http://www.edrdg.org/enamdict/enamdict_doc.html) dictionary files.
 What it does is provide a link between kanji reading and kana reading by attaching the kana portions on the right kanji characters in individual dictionary words.

-**Concretely, if you are building an application with the EDICT/Jmdict file, you can use the output of this project to display beautiful furigana over your words instead of a plain kana string.**
+**Concretely, if you are building an application with the EDICT/Jmdict file, you can use the output of this project to display pretty furigana over your words instead of a plain kana string.**

 ## What it is *NOT*